altruios/namshubettulpa/public/namshubettuple/tests.md

 "So you’re keeping me awake..."
 *Rossin nodded, *
 "On purpose?"
-*Sgain, rossin nodded. *
+*Again, Rossin nodded. *
-"Ehy?"
+"Why?"
 "Making sure I haven’t missed anything...
-Ehat he said was true, about the school - machiavellian.
+What he said was true, about the school - machiavellian.
 But that’s not really a trait that’s instilled there.
 That’s practically a prerequisite to be in this world...
 You don’t meddle in the minds of humans without some detachment from ‘humanism’.